 As a chief learning officer, it is your responsibility to advance the skills and knowledge of your employees and steer their learning and development path toward the overall goals of your organization.
-But truth be told, this task sounds easier said than done.
 Fortunately, there are now hundreds of tools and software that can help simplify and improve the ways you organize your workload, prepare your new team for their job, and enhance the work performance of your existing employees.
-You may be scratching your head deciding which tools can help you do a better job as a chief learning officer.
-To help you out, we’ve done the research for you and picked out some of the best workforce tools that you can use to level up your training and development initiatives.
-In this article, we will focus on their key features as well as how you can use them to support your team.
-Read on to learn more.
+To help you out, we’ve done the research for you and picked out some of the best workforce tools that you can use to level up your learning programs and development initiatives.

 Among its best features is its built-in authoring tool, allowing anyone to create interactive microlearning courses in just a few minutes – not days or months.
 You can get started right away with their intuitively designed templates that require no coding.
 Easily add your course content and interactive elements such as videos, audios, and images with its drag and drop functionality.
 You can even import ready-to-use online courses from their comprehensive library, so you no longer have to spend hours building them from scratch.